rehierl/html-outliner-spec/issue-associations-summary.md

 applies to **any node (element and non-element nodes alike)**.

 Note that there are no explicit "associate" statements when entering heading elements.
-This step must therefore also be used to associate heading elements.
+Therefore, this step **must also be used to associate heading elements**.

 If the relationship merely consists of a `Node.parentSection` property, then it does not matter if nodes are associated with sections **when exiting** them.
 If